 Bible Memory Challenge

 With the events that have occured during 2020, there is little doubt Christians are in for some very difficult times.
 Our prayer is that God will restrain the evil that has gripped America, but whether He does or not, we must have our souls strengthened.
-We all needed to take an inventory.
+We all need to take an inventory.
 Are we truly prepared spiritually?
 What if we found ourselves in some sort of internment center?
 It has certainly happened to Christians in the past.
 What if we had no access to our Bibles or to hymnals?
 These are reasons why we should all be "hiding God's Word in our hearts."
-Each week, Pastor Dean will challenge us with 2 verses to memorize.
+Each week, Pastor Dean will challenge us with two verses to memorize.

 Dean Bible Ministries

 Watch the following video by Dr. Robert L. Dean Jr., pastor of West Houston Bible Church in Houston Texas as he explains how Dean Bible Ministries can benefit you in your study of the Bible.

 Did You Know?

 Did you know that Dean Bible Ministries has thousands of individual believers as well as numerous small groups and churches from numerous countries throughout the world, regularly live streaming, viewing, listening and downloading our Bible study material?